Skip to content

 Quick Answer: The best default option for most travelers is the Beppu Beach Sand Bath for its easy access and views.
 Alternatively, choose Takegawara Onsen for a historic vibe or Hyotan Onsen for a modern facility.

 Learning how to experience a sand bath is essential for a smooth visit to Beppu.
 This guide explains the entire process from check-in to the final rinse.
 You will discover the best spots and what to expect during your session.
-Prepare for a deeply relaxing and warm encounter with Japan's volcanic earth.
+For broader context on the wider city, see our roundup of Beppu attractions and prepare for a deeply relaxing and warm encounter with Japan's volcanic earth.

 Choosing Your Beppu Sand Bath Location